psychemedia/storytelling-notes/and-the-girl-played-on.md

 And the Devil said, "this may take some time...
 You'll need some practice..."

 And it did take some time.
 But the girl did practice, and she practiced hard, so hard it made her fingers bleed and her joints ache.
 And some times she forget just why she was practicing, and other times she didn't.
-But with the Devil's help, she started to tame that instrument, to make it sing, to speak, of joy, of strength, of hope, and despair.
+But with the Devil's help, she started to tame that instrument, to make it sing, to speak, of joy, of strength, of hope, and despair, even if it did take a year to do so.

 The first time she played in the market square, she was rather nervous, and the people just walked by.

-The second time played, she started to play individual people, catching their ear, and their eye, and causing them to stop a moment, and to watch, and to listen.
+The second time played, she started to play particular people, catching their ear, and their eye, and causing them to stop a moment, and to watch, and to listen.

+But then her day came.

-The third time she played, she started to play the crowd that was gathering.
+And that third time she played the market square, she started to play the crowd that was gathering.
 She started to play the crowd and she found thay she could make them do whatever she wanted.
 She played fast, and they danced; she played slow, and they wept.
 And as she played, she saw the boy.
 The young hunter.
 Watching her.
-And who was huntung who, I could not say.
+And who was hunting who, I could not say.

 When she had finished, she put the violin back in its case, made her way through the crowd.
 The young hunter watched her approaching, started to follow her as she glanced back behind at him.
 She held her hand back out towards him, and as he reached out for it, she led him out of the square.